 Even after you have removed a tick, the toxins may still take up to 3 days to affect your pet.
 If you have removed a tick, keep a close eye on your dog or cat for the following days to ensure they do not develop any of the signs listed above.

 If you think your pet has been affected by a tick, keep it as cool and unstressed as possible e.g. on a cold floor or in an air conditioned room.
 DO NOT offer your pet anything to eat or drink.

 Contact your vet as soon as possible to assess your pet and treat as required.
 If you have removed a tick from your pet, please bring it with you so we can assess how long it may have been on your pet.

+You can always drop by for a FREE tick check.
 Remember to call us if you have any questions regarding your pet’s health.
 Be sure to check out our Tick FAQ if you want more information on tick prevention.